zmazanv/regex-doc/README.md

 parenthesized subexpression matches all three characters, and when `(a*)*` is matched against `bc` both the whole RE and the parenthesized subexpression match the null string.

+If case-independent matching is specified, the effect is much as if all case distinctions had vanished from the alphabet.
+When an alphabetic that exists in multiple cases appears as an ordinary character outside a bracket expression, it is effectively transformed into a bracket expression containing both cases, for example, `x` becomes `[xX]`.
+When it appears inside a bracket expression, all case counterparts of it are added to the bracket expression, so that, for example, `[x]` becomes `[xX]` and `[^x]` becomes `[^xX]`.

+No particular limit is imposed on the length of REs.
+Programs intended to be portable should not try to employ REs longer than 256 bytes, as an implementation can refuse to accept such REs and remain POSIX-compliant.

+Obsolete ("basic") regular expressions differ in several respects. `|`, `+`, and `?` are ordinary characters and there is no equivalent for their functionality.
+The delimiters for bounds are `\{` and `\}`, with `{` and `}` by themselves ordinary characters.
+The parentheses for nested subexpressions are `\(` and `\)`, with `(` and `)` by themselves ordinary characters. `^` is an ordinary character except at the beginning of the RE or the beginning of a parenthesized subexpression, `$` is an ordinary character except at the end of the RE or the end of a parenthesized subexpression, and `*` is an ordinary character if it appears at the beginning of the RE or the beginning of a parenthesized subexpression (after a possible leading `^`).

+Finally, there is one new type of atom, a back reference: `\` followed by a nonzero decimal digit **d** matches the same sequence of characters matched by the __d*th*__ parenthesized subexpression (numbering subexpressions by the positions of their opening parentheses, left to right), so that, for example, `\([bc]\)\1` matches `bb` or `cc`, but not `bc`.

 #### Collating Element

 A collating element is: